Detecting problematic transactions in a consumer-to-consumer e-commerce network: Materials and methods

 The sell probability of node $v_i$, denoted by $\mathrm{SP}_i$, uses the information about the direction of edges and defined as the proportion of the $v_i$'s neighbors for which $v_i$ acts as seller.
 Precisely, the sell probability is given by

-where $k_i^\mathrm{in}$ is $v_i$'s in-degree (i.e., the number of neighbors from whom $v_i$ attempted to buy at least one item) and $k_i^\mathrm{out}$ is $v_i$'s out-degree (i.e., the number of neighbors to whom $v_i$ attempted to sell at least one item).
+where $k_i^\mathrm{in}$ is $v_i$'s in-degree (i.e., the number of neighbors from whom $v_i$ bought at least one item) and $k_i^\mathrm{out}$ is $v_i$'s out-degree (i.e., the number of neighbors to whom $v_i$ sold at least one item).
 It should be noted that, if $v_i$ acted as both seller and buyer towards $v_j$, the contribution of $v_j$ to both in- and out-degree of $v_i$ is equal to one.
 Therefore, $k_i^\mathrm{in} + k_i^\mathrm{out}$ is not equal to $k_i$ in general.

 The weighted version of the sell probability, denoted by $\mathrm{WSP}_i$, is defined as